S-ABHISHEK-1905/AUTOMATIC-AMBULANCE-DETECTION-SYSTEM-FOR-EMERGENCY-VEHICLE-PRIORITIZATION-USING-IMAGE-PROCESSING/README.md

 # AUTOMATIC-AMBULANCE-DETECTION-SYSTEM-FOR-EMERGENCY-VEHICLE-PRIORITIZATION-USING-IMAGE-PROCESSING

-This project develops an advanced vehicular traffic monitoring system using image processing in urban areas.
-By automating vehicle detection and tracking through cutting-edge computer vision techniques, the system provides accurate real-time vehicle counts.
-Integration of machine learning enhances adaptability and accuracy over time, recognizing diverse vehicle types and adjusting to changing conditions.
-The outcomes offer a cost-effective and scalable solution for traffic monitoring in smart city initiatives, simplifying data collection and optimizing urban mobility and city planning processes.
+This project focuses on developing an automatic ambulance detection system using YOLO (You Only Look Once) image processing to prioritize emergency vehicles in traffic.
+The system detects ambulances in real-time through camera feeds, enabling traffic lights to give them the right-of-way immediately.
+By automating the detection and prioritization process, it reduces delays for emergency vehicles, ensuring faster response times.
+The system's integration into existing traffic management infrastructure enhances overall traffic flow and safety.
+This innovative approach contributes to more efficient urban traffic management and better emergency services.

 # FEATURES USED:
 1. Real-time ambulance detection
-2. Traffic signal control
+2. Traffic signal control (IN ADVANCE)

 # REQUIREMENTS :
 1. PYTHON